NandhiniElancheran/RiseWebAutomation/README.md

 - [Future-Enhancements](#future-enhancements)

 ## Description
-   This is POC project on mobile application testing for AlMOSAFER Native app to test the UI functionality in TDD format.
+   This is POC project on web application testing for saucedemo site to test the UI functionality in TDD format.
    This repo contains all the basic facilities of a production ready framework like OOP, POM, Parameterization, test retries, customizable detailed report.
 ## Architecture
-  This is a Maven project developed using Java Appium and TestNG.<br/>
+  This is a Maven project developed using Java Selenium and TestNG.<br/>
     - Maven take cares of dependency jars and plugins.<br/>
     - Configured to use external property file and user inputs which allows easy execution with different input data as well as different test types.<br/>
     - TestNG will facilitate executing tests with dynamic data.<br/>